bitxiaofeizhang/A2NN-test/README.md

 How to run the ./test_code:

   First of all, you need to build a cuda computing environment for the adder kernel.
 We provide two methods:

+  · The first method:

-    1、You can build the environment by youself as follow steps:
+    You can build the environment by youself as follow steps:
-      1)
-    2、
+      1) Environment Requirements：python 3.8, pytorch 1.8.2, CUDA 11.1
+      2) modify PyTorch before launch (for solving compiling issue):

+  · The second method:

   You can find the CNN, A2NN, and QA2NN versions of the vgg11 pre-trained model from the links we provide, and put these pre-trained models into the test_code folder.